Kfkyyian1/bangtantv_exploration/README.md

 # Data Preparation
 With the raw dataset, a few data cleaning steps were conducted.
 Download the code from _"bts_youtube_api_external.py"_ file.

-1. Handling Null Values: The dataset underwent a null value check, revealing an empty 'favouriteCount' column.
+**1. Handling Null Values:** <br> The dataset underwent a null value check, revealing an empty 'favouriteCount' column. <br>

-2. Data Type Correction: To ensure consistency and facilitate numerical operations, columns such as 'viewCount', 'likeCount', 'favouriteCount', and 'commentCount' were converted from their original format to numeric.
+**2. Data Type Correction:** <br> To ensure consistency and facilitate numerical operations, columns such as 'viewCount', 'likeCount', 'favouriteCount', and 'commentCount' were converted from their original format to numeric. <br>

-3. Publish Day Extraction: A new column, 'publishDayName', was introduced to denote the day of the week when each video was published.
-This involved converting the 'publishedAt' column to datetime objects, allowing for the extraction of the corresponding day of the week.
+**3. Publish Day Extraction:** <br> A new column, 'publishDayName', was introduced to denote the day of the week when each video was published.
+This involved converting the 'publishedAt' column to datetime objects, allowing for the extraction of the corresponding day of the week. <br>

-4. Duration Standardization: Video durations, initially represented in a string format (e.g., PT2M25S), were standardized to seconds.
-This transformation was achieved using the isodate module, resulting in the creation of a new column named 'durationSecs' to express video durations uniformly.
+**4. Duration Standardization:** <br> Video durations, initially represented in a string format (e.g., PT2M25S), were standardized to seconds.
+This transformation was achieved using the isodate module, resulting in the creation of a new column named 'durationSecs' to express video durations uniformly. <br>
 Upon completion of these data preprocessing steps, the refined dataset was exported to a CSV format, ensuring compatibility with R for subsequent visualization and analysis tasks.

 # Data Cleaning & Video Categorization in R